takenet/blip-chat-web/README.md

 | `onLeave` | Callback action on leave chat |
 | `zIndex`  | Define zIndex value for chat window.
 (Default value: 16000001) |

 &#8727; Possible values for authType are: 'Guest', 'Login' and 'Dev'.
 You can access them using 'BlipWebSDK.AuthType' class.
 'Guest' type will be used as default If you do not define 'authType'.
+To see more details about authentication types [click here]()

 ### Example